 Based on the type of benefits that they provide, term plans are classified into the following types:

-Based on the benefits provided, traditional life insurance plans are classified into the following types:
+Based on the benefits provided, life insurance plans are classified into the following types:

 Point of Difference | Term Insurance | Life Insurance |